 - Custom software

-When preservation in its current form requires higher-cost solutions (e.g. emulation) that may be prohibitive, you may consider creating a static record of its current implementation using web archiving tools.
+When preservation in its current form requires higher-cost solutions (e.g. emulation) that may be prohibitive, you may consider creating a static record of its current implementation using web archiving or other tools.
 Such a process entails creating a new document (e.g. a WARC file of a crawled website) which is then subject to your preservation policies.
 Some web archiving methods (such as LOCKSS) only capture certain parts of a website (e.g. HTML and PDFs from a subset of web pages) rather than attempting to archive the entire site.
 This distinction should be articulated in your policy.

 For stakeholder access